-Every winter I look forward to a magical weekend spent at Lake Louise.
-Coming here is as close as you’ll ever get to stepping inside a snow globe.
-It’s pretty enchanting.
-Even though we took Eve with us, it still felt weirdly romantic.
+Every year I look forward to a magical Lake Louise winter weekend.
+Coming here is as close as you’ll ever get to stepping inside a snow globe – it’s that enchanting.

 Legit Canadian Ice Bar

 Ski hill food isn’t usually that enticing to me.
 Since dining at Kuma Yama, however, I’ve changed my tune.
-This restaurant opened up last year at Louise, but I didn’t get into it until this month.
-The ski resort hired this awesome chef from Vegas to overhaul their food and beverage offerings, and the results are notable.
+This restaurant is situated at Lake Louise Ski Resort and it’s one of the best restaurants in Lake Louise.
+They hired this awesome chef from Vegas to overhaul their food and beverage offerings, and the results are notable.

 If you’re staying at the Fairmont, they offer guests a complimentary shuttle service to the mountain.
 Once you’re at Lake Louise Ski Resort, you’re spoiled for choice.
 A lot of folks like the mountain’s back side, but as a snowboarder, I prefer the easy blue and green cruisers on the front.
 Whichever chair you take, you’ll find runs at all ability levels.

-The great thing about the Ice Magic Festival is you don’t have to attend to get the benefits.
+The great thing about the Lake Louise Ice Magic Festival is you don’t have to attend to get the benefits.
 Of course it’s fun if you do, but you’ll still get to wander around the impressive ice sculptures for weeks afterwards.
-The festival takes place until January 29.
+This ice festival takes place each year from mid to end of January in Lake Louise.
 Check out our family’s experience here.

 Have you ever been to Lake Louise in winter?
 What are your favourite activities to do here?